— Base Camp Kayaking —

 Meals Included: Breakfast – Lunch

 Our Guest Handbook contains details on preparing for your kayak tour.
-Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and release forms.
+Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and waiver.

 While the summer months in British Columbia are mostly warm and sunny, we still have a few cold and wet days.
 After all, the coast of British Columbia is the world’s largest temperate rainforest.
 For maximum enjoyment on your trip in all types of weather please bring the items listed in the guest handbook.